frctl/fractal/README.md

 This option is not recommended until a global Fractal install is capable of offloading to a project specific version.

-## Demo
+## Examples

-There is no 'official' demo for Fractal up yet, but [bits.24ways.org](http://bits.24ways.org) (repository: https://github.com/24ways/frontend) is an excellent example of a component library built on Fractal.
-Kudos to [@paulrobertlloyd](https://github.com/paulrobertlloyd) for his great work!
+While there are no official examples or demo instances, there are lots of public examples on the [Awesome Fractal](https://github.com/frctl/awesome-fractal) repo.

 ## Contributing